ocaml-sf/learn-ocaml/docs/tutorials/step-5.md

 # Step 5: More about test functions for functions

 ## Different test functions for functions
-In addition of the test functions for a various number of arguments, there are 2 main tests functions:
+There are 2 main tests functions:

 * `test_function_<nb_args>_againt_solution`: the usual.
 Test the
   student code againt a given solution written in the `solution.ml`